 Personally, it can overwhelm my palate.
 After a few days in Spain, I need to detox my taste buds with something different.
 But for now…I might just have to circle back for another portion of gambas al ajillo.

 Every single tapas place mentioned here is recommended in the Rick Steves Spain guidebook.
-I’m in Madrid updating that book — but I’m finding that I can’t improve on Rick’s great picks.
+I wrote this post in 2018 while I was in Madrid updating that book — but I found that I couldn’t improve on Rick’s great picks.

 The tapas scene is intimidating.
 And that’s why, after a previous trip to Spain, I wrote a blog post all about the procedure for making the most of Spanish tapas, rather than being overwhelmed by it.

-While in Madrid, I’ve also bumped into a few Rick Steves’ Europe Tours in Spain…who are navigating Spain’s culinary scene with the expertise of a top-notch guide.
-It makes me a little jealous, I must admit.
+While in Madrid, I also bumped into a few Rick Steves’ Europe Tours in Spain…who were navigating Spain’s culinary scene with the expertise of a top-notch guide.
+It made me a little jealous, I must admit.
 We make things so easy on our tour members…